Dr. Shankarrao Chavan Government Medical College

-Dr. Shankarrao Chavan Government Medical College (SCGMC) & Hospital - Vishnupuri, Nanded (डॉ. शंकरराव चव्हाण शासकीय वैद्यकीय महाविद्यालय व रुग्णालय, नांदेड) is Government Medical College of Maharashtra Government situated in Nanded city of Maharashtra.
+Dr. Shankarrao Chavan Government Medical College (SCGMC) is a public medical college situated in Nanded, Maharashtra.

 It was established in 1988 due to efforts of former Chief Minister of Maharashtra Shankarrao Chavan, and today it is named after him.
-The college transferred to the Vishnupuri area of the city in 2015 and is located on the Nanded-Latur State Highway.
+The college was transferred to the Vishnupuri area of the city in 2015 and is located on the Nanded-Latur State Highway.

 Facilities

 It has a 600 bedded hospital with an excellent facility of modern equipment.
 It also has 32 Operation Theatres in the OT Complex consisting of modern laminar OT's and centralized Air-conditioning.
 It has huge inflow of patients from Nanded city and District as well as neighboring districts of Parbhani, Hingoli and Yavatmal as well as the border districts of Telangana state.
 Due to large patient load and limited resources, rush and cleanliness and patient care are big problems.
 But still it's only resort for poor and deprived from society.